zedstarr/PsiPi/Pi/mc400/README.md

-Files copied from the MC400 go in the EMAIL/INBOX, TWEET/INBOX or IMAGE/INBOX subfolders here.
+Files written from the MC400 OPL progs go in the EMAIL/INBOX, TWEET/INBOX or IMAGE/INBOX subfolders here.
 After processing by the Pi time+date-tagged copies are placed in EMAIL/OUTBOX, TWEET/OURBOX or IMAGE/OUTBOX.